Concordium/concordium-base/smart-contracts/docs/src/tutorials/piggy-bank/writing.rst

 .. note::

-   Since a blockchain is a decentralized system, one might think we have to worry about the usual problems, when dealing with mutable state.
-Problems such as race conditions, but the semantics of smart contracts require the execution to be atomically, in order to reach consensus.
+   Since a blockchain is a decentralized system, one might think we have to worry about the usual problems when dealing with mutable state.
+Problems such as race conditions, but the semantics of smart contracts require the execution to be atomic, in order to reach consensus.

 We now have all the parts for our piggy bank smart contract, before we move on to testing it, we check that it builds by running: